-By Dr. B Durgaprasad Reddy
+Dr. B Durgaprasad Reddy

 Currently, the Head of Cardiovascular and Thoracic Surgery at Vydehi Institute of Cardiac Sciences, Dr. B Durgaprasad Reddy’s session was aimed to raise awareness among our young children, about the effect of toxic habits on the cardiac system and their implications.
-Videos of cardiac surgery were the also highlight of the interactive session as our students got a glimpse of a beating heart inside the thoracic cavity.
+Videos of cardiac surgery were also the highlight of the interactive session as our students got a glimpse of a beating heart inside the thoracic cavity.
 Dr. Durgaprasad has been across the country and the globe, undertaking workshops and presenting papers and has addressed 10,000 medical cases.
 Adding to his credit are the number of awards he has won including the Paul Harris Fellow Award from the Rotary Foundation International and an Excellence award from the Minister of Health.

-By Ms. Reshma Krishnamurthy
+Ms. Reshma Krishnamurthy

 Ms. Reshma Krishnamurthy joined us at Ekya to talk about ‘Alternate Careers and Offbeat Careers’.
 An established entrepreneur, Ms. Reshma founded ‘Moms and Stories’, a platform that publishes inspiring stories on stay at home mothers, women athletes, acid attack survivors, mothers who blog or have a love for adventure, mothers with physical disabilities and children with special needs.
 Adding to this, she has been a writer, radio jockey, and communications manager.
 Having addressed our students from Grades VI to X, Ms. Reshma conducted an interactive Q & A with the children.

 Ms. Venita Coelho